CherylL26/emailappassign/README.md

-This is the server side!
 I hosted it on Heroku.
 All my code is in app.py.

 You'll probably want to use Postman to send the POST request.
 The url is https://emailappassign.herokuapp.com/